 The myth that exercise can turn fat into muscle has been propagated for far too long.
-Scientifically speaking, there are vast difference between adipose (fat) cells and muscle fibers; and no amount of strength training or hours on the treadmill will convert one to the other.
-If one wishes to reduce his percentage of body fat, a deeper understanding of the etiology of the fat cell itself is a good place to begin.
+Scientifically speaking, there are vast differences between adipose (fat) cells and muscle fibers; and no amount of strength training or hours on the treadmill will convert one to the other.
+To help our personal training clients reduce their percentage of body fat, a deeper understanding of the etiology of fat cells itself is a good place to begin.

 The majority of our fat cells are formed in utero during the fetal stages of development.
 In general, women possess more fat cells than men.
 An infant usually has about 5-6 billion fat cells.
 This number increases during early childhood and puberty, resulting in a healthy adult body possessing 25 to 30 billion fat cells.